 Yes, most fully comprehensive policies cover them as standard.
 If it is not included it can usually be added as an optional extra for an additional cost.

 It can.
-You can get windscreen cover as part of your car insurance policy, with some insurers offering it as standard and some offering it as an optional extra.
+You can get windscreen cover as part of your car insurance policy, with some insurers offering it as standard or as an optional extra.

 Not many policies offer breakdown cover as standard, but it can often be added as an extra.
 Alternatively you can purchase a standalone breakdown cover policy.